 What are sinus lifts?

-Bone loss in the upper jaw may impair your ability to replace molar or premolar teeth with dental implant solutions.
+Bone loss in the upper jaw may impair your ability to replace molar or premolar teeth with dental implants.
 However, sinus lift surgery is a bone grafting technique Premier Periodontics offers that may be used to increase your candidacy for implant dentistry.
-Insufficient bone height in the upper jaw, poor bone quality, or sinuses that have expanded into areas where tooth roots once sat may all make placing an implant in the upper back jaw a challenge.
-With a sinus augmentation procedure, however, our skilled periodontal team can raise the floor of the sinus or add bone grafting material in this area to the bone needed for supporting a dental implant.
-To learn more about your options for replacing teeth missing in the upper jaw, contact our Bellevue, WA practice to learn more about dental implants and sinus lift surgery.
+Insufficient bone height in the upper jaw, poor bone quality, or sinuses that have expanded into areas where tooth roots once sat may make placing an implant in the upper back jaw challenging.
+With a sinus augmentation procedure, our skilled periodontal team can raise the sinus floor or add bone graft material in this area to provide the bone needed for supporting a dental implant.
+If you need to replace teeth in the upper jaw, contact our Bellevue, WA team to learn more about dental implants and sinus lift surgery.

 Sinus Lifts Reviews